jawad3838/QuizBuzz-Application/README.md

 Following ID's for students and teachers have been pre-defined.
 You can use these to check the working of the application.
 A new version will include sign up functionality as well.
 * Student ID = "jawwad" , Student Password = "1"
 * Instructor ID = "shamyl" , Instructor Password = "1"

+## Running The Application
+Once you have all completed the checklist for the pre-requisites, you need to run the QuizApp.java file from your IDE.
+Once agai, you need to have a running SQL connection in your IDE.